kirichokjaroslav/monster-poster/README.md

-## Monster Poster
+## Posterify

 **: About :**

-A small service that congratulates the employees of the company on the anniversary of work in the company.

-**En:**

-A small service that congratulates employees on the anniversary of their work in the company.
-What is he doing takes a photo of the employee, combines it with a greeting poster, and when day **X** arrives, - he sends this poster to the general channel with a **Slack** messenger.
+A tiny microservice congratulating employees on the anniversary of their work in the company.
+What is he doing?
+It takes a previously uploaded employee's photo, combines it with a «congratulating template» and when the day **x** comes, - sends the resulting poster to the general channel the **slack** messenger.

-**Ru:**

-Небольшой сервис, который поздравляет сотрудников с годовщиной работы в компании. Что он делает? Берет фото сотрудника, совмещает с открыткой и когда наступает день **Х**, - отправляет отрытку в главный канал **Slack** мессенджера.

 **: How to use :**

 There are several ways to start the service:
-- Manual: first
+- Manual: way - I

  1. After repository cloning, go to the service directory.
 Using any tool for managing a virtual environment, create it: